antoniolofiego/CloudCertNotes/AWS-SSA/AWS Solutions Architect Associate.md

         - Automatic failover in AZ failure, network failure, instance or storage failure
         - Self-healing app dynamics ⇒ Automatic interventions
         - Not used for scaling, just fault-tolerance
-    - Can scale vertically and horizontally
+    - Can scale vertically and horizontally but does not auto-scale
     - Backed by EBS
 - Can use multiple DB engines
     - PostgreSQL